Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Related Work

 \subsection{Shared Autonomy and In-Home Robot Deployment}

-Shared autonomy has been widely studied as a means of reducing teleoperation burden by combining user input with autonomous robot capabilities~\cite{padmanabha2024independence,tao2024incremental,losey2022learning}.
+Shared autonomy has been widely studied as a means of reducing the teleoperation burden by combining user input with autonomous robot capabilities~\cite{padmanabha2024independence,tao2024incremental,losey2022learning}.
 Approaches range from goal-oriented assistance and input blending to safety-oriented action filtering and automatic mode switching~\cite{nakamura2025generalizing,tao2025lams}.
-While these methods have shown promise, much of the literature has been evaluated in laboratory or semi-structured environments, where failures are inexpensive and system assumptions can be tightly controlled.
+Although these methods have shown promise, much of the literature has been evaluated in laboratory or semi-structured environments, where failures are inexpensive, and system assumptions can be tightly controlled.

-Despite significant progress in robot manipulation, relatively few systems have been deployed for repeated in-home use.
-Wheelchair-mounted robotic arms such as the Kinova Jaco have been successfully adopted by many users and provide meaningful daily assistance~\cite{styler2025qualitative}, but their fixed mounting and workspace can limit flexibility across locations and postures~\cite{hutmacher2025identification}.
-Several recent studies have reported multi-day in-home deployments with users with motor impairments using manipulators and mobile manipulators~\cite{padmanabha2024independence,nanavati2025lessons,jenamani2025feast}, but none provide longitudinal evaluations of diverse daily tasks controlled via wearable neuromotor interfaces.
+Despite significant progress in robot manipulation, relatively few systems have been deployed for repeat in-home use.
+Wheelchair-mounted robotic arms such as the Kinova Jaco have been successfully adopted by many users and provide meaningful daily assistance~\cite{styler2025qualitative}, but their fixed mounting and workspace can limit flexibility in locations and postures~\cite{hutmacher2025identification}.
+Some recent studies have reported multi-day home deployments with users with motor impairments using manipulators and mobile manipulators~\cite{padmanabha2024independence,nanavati2025lessons,jenamani2025feast}, but none provide longitudinal evaluations of various daily tasks controlled by wearable neuromotor interfaces allowing control of a robot using paralyzed degrees of freedom of the user.

 Our work contributes to this space by presenting a longitudinal in-home deployment of a mobile manipulator controlled via a wearable HDEMG interface, evaluated across a broad set of daily living, instrumental, and personalized tasks.